-On November 18, 2016, we amended and restated our existing Multi-Year revolving credit facility (the "New Multi-Year Revolving Credit Agreement") by increasing the committed credit amount from \$1.25 billion to \$1.6 billion, extending the expiration date by two years and renegotiating other terms and conditions.
+On December 19, 2014, we amended and restated our existing revolving credit facility (the "Multi-Year Credit Agreement") by increasing the amount of capital leases allowable to \$225 million, extending the expiration date by two years and renegotiating other terms and conditions.
 This credit facility is available to primarily support commercial paper borrowings, letters of credit and other short-term unsecured bank loans.
-The capacity of the credit facility may be increased to \$2.1 billion prior to the maturity date at our election and subject to bank credit capacity and approval, and may include up to \$200 million in letters of credit.
-Under the revolving credit facility, we may borrow funds consisting of Eurodollar loans, base rate loans or a combination of both.
-Interest accrues on Eurodollar loans at a defined Eurodollar rate, defined as LIBOR plus the applicable percentage, as defined in the revolving credit facility, depending upon our senior, unsecured, (noncredit enhanced) long-term debt rating.
+The capacity of the credit facility is \$1.25 billion and may be increased to \$1.5 billion prior to the maturity date at our election and subject to bank credit capacity and approval, may include up to \$200 million in letters of credit and may include up to \$225 million in capital leases each fiscal year.
+Under the revolving credit facility, we may borrow funds consisting of Eurodollar loans or base rate loans.
+Interest accrues on Eurodollar loans at a defined Eurodollar rate, defined as LIBOR plus the applicable percentage, as defined in the revolving credit facility, depending upon our senior, unsecured, (non-credit enhanced) long-term debt rating.
 Interest accrues on base rate loans as defined in the credit facility.
 We also have the option to borrow funds under the terms of a swingline loan subfacility.
-The revolving credit facility expires on November 18, 2021, but we may, by notice to the administrative agent, make up to two requests to extend the termination date for an additional period of one year.
-The first such request must be made no earlier than 60 days, and no later than 45 days, prior to November 18, 2017, while the second request must be made no earlier than 60 days, and no later than 45 days, prior to November 18, 2018.

-On November 18, 2016, we amended and restated our existing 364-Day revolving credit facility (the "New 364-Day Credit Agreement") by decreasing the committed credit amount from \$500 million to \$400 million, extending the expiration date by one year and renegotiating other terms and conditions.
+The revolving credit facility expires in December 2019.

+On December 19, 2014, we entered into a new revolving credit facility (the "364-Day Credit Agreement").
 The credit facility is available to primarily support commercial paper borrowings and other short-term unsecured bank loans.
+The 364-Day Credit Agreement provides for loans in the principal amount of up to \$500 million.
 Under the credit facility, we may borrow funds consisting of Eurodollar loans, base rate loans or a combination of both.

 Interest accrues on Eurodollar loans at a defined Eurodollar rate, defined as LIBOR plus the applicable margin, as defined in the revolving credit facility, depending upon our senior, unsecured, (non-credit enhanced) long-term debt rating.
 Interest accrues on base rate loans as defined in the credit facility.
-The New 364-Day Credit Agreement expires on November 17, 2017, but we may request an extension of the term date for 364 days no later than 45 days prior to November 17, 2017, subject to bank approval.
-In addition, at least 15 days prior to November 17, 2017, we have the right to convert the credit facility to a term loan for up to one year from the termination date, subject to a 1% penalty.
+The original expiration date of the credit facility was December 19, 2015, but in accordance with the credit agreement, in November 2015, we requested, and the banks approved, the extension of the termination date to December 16, 2016.
+In addition, at least 15 days prior to December 16, 2016, we have the right to convert the credit facility to a term loan, for up to one year from the termination date, subject to a 1% penalty.

-As of August 26, 2017, we had no outstanding borrowings under either of the revolving credit facilities and \$3.3 million of outstanding letters of credit under the New Multi-Year Revolving Credit Agreement.
+As of August 27, 2016, we had no outstanding borrowings under either of the revolving credit facilities and \$3.3 million of outstanding letters of credit under the Multi-Year Credit Agreement.

 The revolving credit facility agreements require that our consolidated interest coverage ratio as of the last day of each quarter shall be no less than 2.5:1.
 This ratio is defined as the ratio of (i) consolidated earnings before interest, taxes and rents to (ii) consolidated interest expense plus consolidated rents.
-Our consolidated interest coverage ratio as of August 26, 2017 was 6.0:1.
+Our consolidated interest coverage ratio as of August 27, 2016 was 5.5:1.

-As of August 26, 2017, \$1.155 billion of commercial paper borrowings and the \$250 million 7.125% Senior Notes due August 2018 were classified as long-term in the Consolidated Balance Sheets as we have the ability and intent to refinance on a long-term basis through available capacity in our revolving credit facilities.
-As of August 26, 2017, we had \$1.997 billion of availability under our \$2.0 billion revolving credit facilities, which would allow us to replace these short-term obligations with long-term financing facilities.
+As of August 27, 2016, \$1.198 billion of commercial paper borrowings and the \$400 million 1.300% Notes due January 2017 are classified as long-term in the Consolidated Balance Sheets as we have the ability and intent to refinance on a long-term basis through available capacity in our revolving credit facilities.
+As of August 27, 2016, we had \$1.708 billion of availability under our \$1.75 billion revolving credit facilities, which would allow us to replace these short-term obligations with long-term financing facilities.